rishiar4/Heart-Disease-Prediction/README.md

 > The broswer opens to this.
 ![Screenshot from 2020-07-21 07-15-40](https://user-images.githubusercontent.com/48138906/88003273-159a9400-cb22-11ea-97c5-2ead46501711.png)

+> After pressing the Predict button, the data is evaluated and then the result is shown on the same page.

 > You can now detect the heart disease based on different features.
 > ## prediction.ipynb
 > This python notebook has the code for the machine learning model which is trained using the data provided in "data.csv", the model is then dumped using pickle and further used to predict values using Flask.